bohendo/blog-content/who-am-i.md

 ## Where am I going?

-My life will end the same way as every other human life: with heat death aka the end of free energy.
+My life will end the same way as every other human life: with [heat death](./heat-death.md) aka the end of free energy.

-Heat death, demonstrated:

-I light a fire in a room & then *completely* seal it off forever.
-What happens?

-The fire will burn for a while, turning fuel & oxygen into carbon dioxide & water & heat.
-The rising hot air will create air currents scattering ash throughout the room.
-The fire lights up the room & this swirling ash casts shadows on the walls.
-This is phase 1: action/life/maximum-free-energy-flow.

-Eventually, either the fuel or oxygen will run low & the fire will die out.
-Hot glowing embers emit a deep red glow but, over time, this fades too until the room is completely dark.
-The cool air steadily saps heat from the embers until the air & embers & ask & everything in the room is the exact same temperature.
-Without a temperature gradient, airflow completely fades and even the lightest finest dust settles out of the air.
-Thermal equilibrium has been achieved: nothing in this room will ever move again.

-But it's only *mostly* heat-dead.

-Nothing will ever move

-Heat death can also be thought of as the depletion of free energy (aka how much energy is available to make stuff happen?)